ray-project/kuberay/docs/guidance/kubeflow-integration.md

 ## Step 7: Use Ray client in the JupyterLab to connect to the RayCluster
 > Warning: Ray client has some known [limitations](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/ray-client.html#things-to-know) and is not actively maintained.

-* As I mentioned in Step 4, Ray is very sensitive to the Python versions and Ray versions between the server (RayCluster) and client (JupyterLab) sides.
+* As mentioned in Step 4, Ray is very sensitive to the Python versions and Ray versions between the server (RayCluster) and client (JupyterLab) sides.
 Open a terminal in the JupyterLab:
     ```sh
     # Check Python version.
 The version's MAJOR and MINOR should match with RayCluster (i.e. Python 3.8)
     python --version